Is Intermittent Fasting Good for Bulking & Building Muscle?

 Intermittent fasting has a few proven benefits.
 For example, four high-quality studies show that men produce more growth hormone when intermittent fasting (study, study, study, study).
 There are other potential advantages, too, such as having more energy in the morning, increased insulin sensitivity, and better cell repair.

 Most of these health benefits are connected to the calorie deficit.
 Most people find that intermittent fasting reduces their appetite, causing them to eat less food.
+That’s why we see these same benefits when people try other low-calorie diets, such as ketogenic diets or plant-based diets.
 Most people are overweight, so eating less food improves several different health markers.
 On the other hand, if you’re naturally thin, you probably already have all of these advantages.

 Furthermore, if intermittent fasting causes a skinny guy to lose weight or prevents him from building muscle, it could be bad for his health.
 We don’t benefit from losing weight, we benefit from gaining muscle.
 A diet that interferes with that could be bad for us.